Making the Transition to College

 Information talks are available to parent and student groups nationwide.

-Individual consultations Catherine also works with first year college students who are having difficulty settling into college life.
+Individual consultations Catherine works with first year college students who are having difficulty settling into college life.
 During these consultations she shares tools and techniques to deal with the challenges faced and prepare for what lies ahead.

 Pick up a copy of my book today and make an informed choice about course and college.
-You you can expect to get lots of tips and advice about:
+You can expect to get lots of tips and advice about:

 - Making informed choices

 - How to hit the ground running